P. S. Ayyaswamy

 He is known for his work on phase-change heat/mass transfer with droplets and bubbles, multi-phase flows, buoyancy-driven transport, and ionized arc-plasma transport with applications in condensation, combustion, microelectronic packaging, and micro-/macro-biological systems.
 He is the recipient of the 2014 Max Jakob Memorial Award.

 Biography

 Youth, education and academic career

 Ayyaswamy was born in Bangalore, India in 1942, and became a US citizen in 1975.
 He earned his B.E. in 1962 from University of Mysore, India.
 Next he obtained his M.S. in 1965, and his M.E. in 1967, both from Columbia University.
 In 1971 he obtained his PhD in Mechanical Engineering from the University of California, Los Angeles.

-From 1971–1973 he was a post-doctoral scholar at University of California, Los Angeles, where he conducted research on capillary flows in grooved surfaces, large scale safety of nuclear reactors and bounding theories in turbulence.
+From 1971 to 1973 he was a post-doctoral scholar at University of California, Los Angeles, where he conducted research on capillary flows in grooved surfaces, large scale safety of nuclear reactors and bounding theories in turbulence.
 He then joined the faculty of the University of Pennsylvania late 1974 as assistant professor of mechanical engineering, and rose through the ranks and now is the Asa Whitney Professor of Mechanical Engineering.